alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 For exception safety — to be able to use exceptions freely — even the `SelectObject` call pairs can/should be automated via C++ construction and destruction, e.g. a class `Dc::Selection` whose instances retain the requisite information to undo the selection.

 Finally, most of these objects will ordinarily be very short lived ones, created for single calls of graphics primitives such as `FillRect` and `Ellipse`.

-To reduce or eliminate that phletora of named variables one can support *implicit creation* of the objects via operators such `+` or `->`, using the same return-reference-to-self *call chaining* idea as with iostream `<<` expressions.
+To reduce or eliminate a phletora of named short lived variables one can support *implicit creation* of the objects via operators such `+` or `->`, using the same return-reference-to-self *call chaining* idea as with iostream `<<` expressions.

 For example, “adding” a device context and e.g. a temporary GDI pen object handle with `+` can result in a temporary `Pen` object (ensuring `DeleteObject`) and a `Dc::Selection` instance that converts implicitly to `HDC`, so that such an expression can be used where an `HDC` is required, and where further addition can be chained on the first one.
 The key C++ language support for this is that a temporary object is destroyed at the end of the full-expression, not immediately after the function call it appears as argument to.
 So the temporary objects created by `+` arguments persist until the full expression, e.g. with the outermost level a call of `FillRect` or `Ellipse`, has been evaluated.